leanprover/leanprover.github.io/cade25/index.md

 because they are easier to use than the C++ ones, and can be embedded into Lean specifications.
-We will demonstrate how to access Lean automation (e.g., the higher-order unification procedure, the rewriter, and decision procedures) programatically; and extend Lean with new decision procedures and tactics.
+We will demonstrate how to access Lean automation (e.g., the higher-order unification procedure, the rewriter, and decision procedures) programmatically; and extend Lean with new decision procedures and tactics.
 Since Lua scripts can be embedded in a Lean specification, participants will be able to interactively execute and modify all examples using Lean's web IDE or native IDE.